 You are a special creation and are deeply loved by God.
 God desires a personal relationship with you.
 Although we have tremendous potential for good, we all have an attitude of disobedience toward God.
 This attitude of disobedience causes a separation between God and us.
 However, we believe that we have been called away from the captivity of sin towards freedom in Jesus.
 The only way to be restored is through a personal commitment to Jesus Christ.

 Genesis 1:27; Psalm 8:3-6; Isaiah 53:6a; Romans 3:23; Isaiah 59:1,2

 We are baptized into a community that seeks to grow in our commitment to God, connection with one another, compassion in service and in our calling to serve God through acts of worship.

 Salvation and Eternity

-Salvation has been made available to everyone.
+Salvation is available to everyone.
 It is a new life through Jesus Christ.
 We can never make up for our sin by simply trying to "do good".
 Only by trusting in Jesus Christ as God's offer of forgiveness can we be saved from our sin.
 Eternal life begins the moment we receive Jesus Christ by faith.
 God made us as eternal beings.
 This means that we will either live eternally in Heaven (through salvation) or in Hell (rejection of salvation).

 Romans 5:1, 6:23; Ephesians 2:8,9; John 14:6, 3:16, 2:25, 5:11-13, 1:12; Titus 3:5; Galatians 3:26; Revelation 20:15; 1 John 5:11-12, Matthew 25:31-46